boffti/github-profilesearch-app/README.md

 * [node.js] - evented I/O for the backend

-And of course ngSpotify itself is open source
+And of course GP Search itself is open source